Chart Color Schemes

 Lesmurdie - Bickley - Carmel's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

 Lesmurdie-Bickley-Carmel's health metrics are close to national benchmarks, with common health conditions seen across both young and old age cohorts at a fairly standard level.
-Private health cover is exceptionally high here, at approximately 59% of the total population (7,355 people), compared to 55.7% in Greater Perth.
+The rate of private health cover is exceptionally high at approximately 59% (7,355 people), compared to 55.7% in Greater Perth.

-The most common medical conditions are arthritis and mental health issues, affecting 8.1 and 7.7% of residents respectively.
-68.8% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Perth.
-22.1% of residents are aged 65 and over (2,741 people), higher than the 20.2% in Greater Perth.
-Health outcomes among seniors here are above average, performing better than the general population in health metrics.
+The most common medical conditions are arthritis and mental health issues, impacting 8.1 and 7.7% respectively.
+A total of 68.8% declared themselves completely clear of medical ailments, compared to 69.2% across Greater Perth.
+The area has 22.1% (2,741 people) aged 65 and over, higher than the 20.2% in Greater Perth.
+Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health